yaronn/wopr/misc/more.md

 ## WOPR

-A markup language for building rich terminal reports, presentations and infographics.
+A markup language for creating rich terminal reports, presentations and infographics.

-Generate reports using any language.
-View reports locally or remotely via curl.
+View reports from the web via curl.
 Use [blessed](https://github.com/chjj/blessed) and [blessed-contrib](https://github.com/yaronn/blessed-contrib) widgets.

 **Contributors:**